 I advise business owners, high net worth individuals, trustees and beneficiaries of trusts, as well as the families of those who have died, helping them to understand and negotiate the processes involved.
 When clients are making their wills, I challenge them to ensure that they make sound provisions which will withstand any future challenge – far better that I should ask the questions than a court ask them later.

-Professional standards are important to me, so I was delighted to be elected to the STEP Worldwide Council in 2019, as well as playing my part in the organisation regionally and locally.
+Professional standards and expertise are important to me, so I was delighted to be re-elected to the STEP Worldwide Council in 2021, as well as playing my part in the organisation regionally and locally.

 Outside work, I love travelling and the creative and performing arts, as well as spending time with my family and friends.